Arctican4Real/CDN_Appolo/README.md

 *While an account system is not currently required, it may be implemented if we have time.*

 ### IMPORTANT NOTE
-The TrackSearchDownload script will not work unless you have a valid [Deezer API](https://developers.deezer.com/)!
+- The TrackSearchDownload script will not work unless you have a valid [Deezer API](https://developers.deezer.com/)!
-Please register for one, and create a ".env" file, with you own keys as variables.
+- Please register for one, and create a ".env" file, with your own keys as variables.
-You may use ".env_sample" as a template (rename to .env afterwards)
+- You may use ".env_sample" as a template (rename to .env afterwards)

 ### Currently Working On
 - Button to access music folder